 Nanotechnology is a relatively new materials science that is slowly beginning to revolutionize many sectors of manufacturing.
-Few consumers or business executives realize the extent to which nanotech, over the mid-term, is going to change the materials they use everyday.
-As of 2013, so much progress has been made in nanotech research and development that commercialization is accelerating broadly.
+The long term outlook is exceptionally promising.
+Only a small number consumers or business executives realize the extent to which nanotech is going to change the materials they use every day.
+As of 2014, so much progress has been made in nanotech research and development that commercialization is accelerating broadly.
 One factor boosting the adoption of nanotechnology is an increase in the manufacture and availability of carbon nanotubes, a basic nanomaterial that can be used in a wide variety of manufactured goods.
 These nanotubes have been shown to have highly valuable qualities, including incredible strength.
 As nanotube supplies increase and costs drop, use will increase significantly.

 Investment in nanotechnology research and the market for nanotech products have expanded steadily.
-Analysts at Cientifica estimated that governments around the world spent $67.5 billion on nanotechnology between 2000 and 2011.
+Analysts at Cientifica estimated that governments around the world spent $67.5 billion on nanotechnology research between 2000 and 2011.
 Nanotechnology research and development in the U.S. in 2011 reached $2.18 billion.
-In China spending was $2.25 billion in purchasing power parity (PPP) dollars, exceeding the U.S. for the first time.
+In China research totaled $2.25 billion in purchasing power parity (PPP) dollars, exceeding the U.S. for the first time.
 (In real dollars, China spent about $1.3 billion.)

-The Japanese government is in the top ranks of nanotech funding, along with the U.S. Meanwhile, the European Nanotechnology Trade Alliance (ENTA) boosts the nanotech industry in Europe, where funding is very substantial, and Asian governments from China to Singapore to South Korea and Taiwan are big supporters as well.
+The Japanese government is among the nations in the top ranks of nanotech funding.
+Meanwhile, the European Nanotechnology Trade Alliance (ENTA) boosts the nanotech industry in Europe, where funding is very substantial, and Asian governments from Singapore to South Korea and Taiwan are big supporters as well.

 Nanotechnology is generally defined as the science of designing, building or utilizing unique structures that are smaller than 100 nanometers in size (a nanometer is one billionth of a meter).
 This involves microscopic structures that are no larger than the width of some cell membranes.
 A human hair is about 100,000 nanometers in width.
 In particular, nanotech may involve the manipulation of materials on the molecular or atomic level so that they take on new characteristics, such as increased strength or resistance. (“Nano” comes from a Greek word for dwarf or pygmy.)